Hue – A Web User Interface for Analyzing Data With Elastic MapReduce

 I am happy to announce that Hue is now available for Amazon EMR as part of the newest (version 3.3) Elastic MapReduce AMI.
 You can load your data, run interactive Hive queries, develop and run Pig scripts, work with HDFS, check on the status of your jobs, and more.

-We have extended Hue to work with Amazon Simple Storage Service (S3).
+We have extended Hue to work with Amazon Simple Storage Service (Amazon S3).
 Hue’s File Browser allows you to browse S3 buckets and you can use the Hive editor to run queries against data stored in S3.
 You can also define an S3-based table using Hue’s Metastore Manager.

 To get started, you simply launch a cluster with the new AMI and log in to Hue (it runs on the cluster’s master node).
 You can save and share queries with your colleagues, you can visualize query results, and you can view logs in real time (this is very helpful when debugging).